willfong/docker-fastapi-ddb/README.md

 Use Terraform to provision the DDB schema: `terraform apply`

-Manually check tables: `aws dynamodb scan --table-name GameScores --endpoint-url http://localhost:8000`
+Manually check tables: `aws dynamodb scan --table-name Users --endpoint-url http://localhost:8000`

 ## Google Auth
 What all the keys mean